Newhouse Center for Contemporary Art at Snug Harbor

 1000 Richmond Terrace, Buildings C & G, Staten Island, NY 10301 - United States

-Snug Harbor Cultural Center & Botanical Garden is the result of more than four decades of restoration and development to convert a 19th century charitable rest home for sailors to a regional arts center, botanical gardens, and public park.
+Snug Harbor Cultural Center & Botanical Garden is the result of more than four decades of restoration and development to convert a 19th-century charitable rest home for sailors to a regional arts center, botanical gardens, and public park.
 It is a place where history, architecture, gardens, agriculture, visual and performing arts, and education come together to provide a dynamic experience for all ages.
-One of the largest ongoing adaptive reuse projects in the United States, Snug Harbor consists of 28 buildings, fourteen distinctive botanical gardens, a two-acre urban farm, wetlands and park land on a unique, historic campus.
+One of the largest ongoing adaptive reuse projects in the United States, Snug Harbor consists of 26 buildings, distinctive botanical gardens, a two-acre urban farm, wetlands and park land on a unique, historic campus.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.